jonaswitt/max-api/README.md

 ----------------------------

 - GET /cubes
-  Return all MAX! cubes on the local network as a JSON array
+  Return all MAX! cubes on the local network as a JSON array (contains IP address, port and firmware)

 - GET /cubes/:ip
   Return status information about the cube specified by IP address :ip as a